-ClickAndPlayGames (the “Platform”) is made available through the website at https://clickandplaygames.com (the “Website”).
+ClickAndPlayGames.com (the “Platform”) is made available through the website at https://clickandplaygames.com (the “Website”).
 The Website and any related pages, games, features, content and functionalities that link to this Privacy Policy are referred to in this Privacy Policy as the “Services”.
-The Services are operated by the operator of the Website (the “Operator”, “we”, “us” or “our”).
+The Services are operated by DATAFORGE INNOVATIONS LTD, whose registered office is at 167-169 Great Portland Street, 5th Floor, London, England, W1W 5PF (the “Operator”, “we”, “us” or “our”).

 - visit the Website or any other website or page we operate that links to this Privacy Policy;

-- access and use our free-to-play, browser-based games and related entertainment content; or
+- access and use our free-to-play, browser-based simulated casino-style games and related entertainment content; or

-- communicate with us in any manner, including enquiries, feedback submissions, complaints, rights requests, or formal legal correspondence.
+- communicate with us in any manner, including enquiries, feedback submissions, complaints, rights requests, advertising opt-out requests, or formal legal correspondence.

 THE SERVICES ARE PROVIDED FOR ENTERTAINMENT PURPOSES ONLY.
+GAMEPLAY USES VIRTUAL CREDITS OR IN-GAME CURRENCY ONLY.
 NO ACCOUNT REGISTRATION OR LOGIN IS PROVIDED OR REQUIRED.
 NO PAYMENTS, SUBSCRIPTIONS OR PURCHASES ARE ACCEPTED OR PROCESSED.
+THE SERVICES DO NOT OFFER REAL-MONEY GAMBLING, WAGERING, BETTING, DEPOSITS, WITHDRAWALS, CASH PRIZES OR ANY “MONEY’S WORTH” FEATURES.

 We implement reasonable technical, administrative and physical safeguards designed to protect personal information and to ensure that our practices are lawful, appropriate and transparent.
-We seek to maintain high standards of privacy protection and data minimisation consistent with Canadian regulatory expectations and applicable guidance.
+We seek to apply data minimisation and purpose limitation consistent with Australian regulatory expectations.

-If you wish to contact us in connection with this Privacy Policy or any privacy matter, you must do so using the channels specified in Section 12 (CONTACT DETAILS AND DATA ENQUIRIES).
+If you wish to contact us in connection with this Privacy Policy or any privacy matter (including advertising preferences and opt-out requests), you must do so using the channels specified in Section 12 (CONTACT DETAILS AND DATA ENQUIRIES).

 ADULT-ONLY SERVICES.
 The Services are intended solely for adult users.
 You must be at least eighteen (18) years of age to access or use the Services.
-In provinces or territories where the age of majority is higher, you must meet the applicable higher minimum age, including nineteen (19) years of age where required (including Ontario and any other province or territory with a 19+ age of majority).
-Persons who do not meet the applicable age-of-majority requirement are not permitted to access or use the Services.
+Individuals who do not meet this requirement are not permitted to access or use the Services.

 By accessing or using the Services, you acknowledge that you have read and understood this Privacy Policy and our Terms of Service.
 Where we rely on consent (including for certain cookies and similar technologies), we will seek to obtain that consent through an appropriate notice and choice mechanism.
-Where we rely on other lawful bases recognised under applicable Canadian privacy laws, we will process personal information as described in this Privacy Policy and in accordance with applicable law.
+Where we rely on other lawful bases recognised under applicable Australian law, we will handle personal information as described in this Privacy Policy and in accordance with applicable law.

-We collect, use and disclose personal information only for specific, identified and appropriate purposes, and only where a lawful basis exists under applicable Canadian privacy laws.
-The purposes for which we may process personal information include the following:
+We collect, use and disclose personal information only for specific, identified and appropriate purposes, and only where permitted under applicable Australian law.
+The purposes for which we may handle personal information include the following:

 - To provide and operate the Services: